Operating Funding Model

 Providers must operate under the funding model indicated by their funding agreement to participate in the $10-a-day program.
 In B.C., most child care providers are independent business owners.
 Providers set their own program policies and determine their business model and budgets, including whether to participate in ChildCareBC funding programs.

 Participating providers can voluntarily choose to leave the $10-a-day program by providing notice according to their funding agreement.
-While the ministry recognizes that the program may not be a fit for all child care providers, to date, there has only been one provider who has withdrawn from the $10 a Day ChildCareBC program under the Operating Funding Model.
+While the ministry recognizes that the program may not be a fit for all child care providers, to date, there has only been one provider who has withdrawn from the $10 a Day ChildCareBC program.

 If a provider opts out of the program, their clients (families) also return to their provider’s existing business model.
 Families seeking $10-a-day child care can find participating centres and supports through local Child Care Resource and Referral Centres and the $10 a Day ChildCareBC web page.